lin-tianyu/project-page-template/README.md

   - Update `index.html` for the project page (already anonymized);
   - anonymize the repo via [Anonymous Github](https://anonymous.4open.science/)。
 5. Update authors/institutions/code/pdfs after your paper has been accepted.

-## Components
-- Methods (or Inspiration/Idea)
-- Image Carousel
-- Bibtex citation
-> More components can be enabled in `index.html`.

 ## Acknowledgments
 This project is the modification of the [Academic-project-page-template](https://github.com/eliahuhorwitz/Academic-project-page-template).
 Thanks!